 Sen. Pres.
-Thibodeau to Maine RCV Voters: Drop Dead
+Thibodeau to Maine RCV Voters: Drop Dead (with June 1 UPDATE)

 Wed., May 31, 2017, 3 PM —

 Wow.
-Michael Thibodeau, Republican Senator from Waldo county and president of the Senate, has just given Rep. Kent Ackley and Maine voters a major league shaft by denying permission to circulate a ballot among the Legislative Council for Ackey’s proposal for a bill to make RCV constitutional.
+Michael Thibodeau, Republican Senator from Waldo county and president of the Senate, has just given Rep. Kent Ackley (I – Monmouth) and Maine voters a major league shaft by denying permission to circulate a ballot among the Legislative Council for Ackey’s proposal for a bill to make RCV constitutional.

 Ackley’s RCV bill would provide for Ranked Choice Voting, as approved by 53% of Maine voters last November, for primary and federal elections, but not for statewide general elections, which the Supreme Court has said are constitutionally out of bounds.
 Ackley’s bill simply upholds what the voters wanted – outside of statewide general elections.

 Just a few days ago, Legislative Council unanimously approved two opposing RCV bills to go to the legislature for discussion and votes.
+Both bills have major problems.
+Sen. Cathy Breen’s bill to amend the Constitution, eliminating plurality language, needs a two-thirds majority to pass, which in today’s political climate seems nearly impossible.
+Sen. Garrett Mason’s bill, to junk RCV altogether, completely negates the will of Maine voters – and needs only a simple majority to pass (which could happen).

-I have phone calls in to both Senate Democrats and Sen Thibodeau’s office and am awaiting further details.
+Ackley’s proposal was the ideal solution (see his press release below).
+But it won’t go to Legislative Council, so it’s a dead duck.

 •••••••••••••••••••••••••••